-The CHiME-7 Challenge UDASE task aims to use unlabeled data to overcome the performance drop caused by domain mismatch for speech enhancement models trained on simulated data.
+The CHiME-7 Challenge unsupervised domain adaptation for conversational speech enhancement (UDASE) task aims to use unlabeled data to overcome the performance drop caused by domain mismatch for speech enhancement models trained on simulated data.
 In other words, it focuses on improving neural speech enhancement models with the help of in-domain unlabeled data and out-domain labeled data.

 In this challenge, we submitted a self-supervised learning (SSL) approach based on RemixIT [4].
-RemixIT follows a continuous teacher-student learning scheme, effectively leveraging the in-domain mixture data to train a model matching the target domain.
+RemixIT follows a continuous teacher-student learning scheme, in which a teacher model, trained with out-of-domain data, infers estimated pseudo-target signals for in-domain mixtures.
+By permuting the estimated clean and noise signals and remixing them together, a new set of bootstrapped mixtures and corresponding pseudo-targets are generated to train the student network.
+The teacher periodically refines its estimates using the latest student models.
 Moreover, we explore the efficacy of MetricGAN [6] discriminator in our approach.
 Specifically, we use Uformer [7] as the backbone of the teacher network but update it with MetricGAN+ [8] for better generalization capabilities.
 Similarly, we improve RemixIT by incorporating MetricGAN-U [9] during the training of the student network.
 To get better speech and noise estimates from the pre-trained teacher using unlabeled data, we adopt unsupervised noise adaptation by data simulation [10].
 Moreover, to make use of the in-domain noise for model training, a voice activity detection (VAD) module [11] is used to automatically extract the noise segments from the CHiME-5 training set.
 Lastly, to further enhance the auditory quality of the enhanced speech, we apply perceptual contrast stretching (PCS) [12] during training and decoding.